TheMrityunjayPathak/CarPricePrediction/README.md

 The used car market plays a vital role in the automotive industry, offering a variety of vehicles at different price points.

-This dataset provides a snapshot of used car listings with key attributes such as model, year, fuel type, suspension and kms driven.
+This dataset provides a snapshot of used car listings with key attributes such as model, year, fuel type and more.

 These factors contribute significantly to the price of a used car.